-For HDR in VTM4.0.1, bitdepths other than 10b are currently disabled because of the following two issues: 1) VTM4.0 for HDR reshaper curve derivation uses fixed point implementation for 10b (the source code does not work for the 12b case); and 2) lumaDQP table in the HDR anchor is implemented only for 10b case.
+For HDR in VTM4.0.1, bitdepths other than 10b are currently disabled because of the following two issues: 1) VTM4.0 for HDR LMCS curve derivation uses fixed point implementation for 10b (the source code does not work for the 12b case); and 2) lumaDQP table in the HDR anchor is implemented only for 10b case.

-For reshaper, we propose to change the source code to floating point implementation to support any bitdepth.
+For LMCS, we propose to change the source code to floating point implementation to support any bitdepth.
 (Use of floating point also reduces the number of lines of the code.)
 The 10b floating point results are not measurably different from the fixed point results.
 For the lumaDQP table, we propose shifting the luma value range from 10b to the targeted bitdepth by reusing the same dQP value corresponding to 10b.
 The code fix is submitted in merge requests # 364 and #365.

-Table 10 shows HDR RA 12b simulation results for comparison of Reshaper=1 with the HDR anchor.
+Table 10 shows HDR RA 12b simulation results for comparison of LMCS=1 with the HDR anchor.